mkhatib254/ChatBot-Ecl/README.md

 ### For Metal (apple) :

 - install the app XCode from apple store (make sure you have the last update of the macos)

 - install llamacpp that takes into consideration gpu for mac:

 You can use this command :
     ```
-    CMAKE_ARGS="-DLLAMA_METAL=on" pip install llama-cpp-python==0.2.27
+    CMAKE_ARGS="-DLLAMA_METAL_EMBED_LIBRARY=ON -DLLAMA_METAL=on" pip install -U llama-cpp-python --no-cache-dir
     ```

 Then install the requirements